 Fire Department +

-The Marinette Fire Department strives to plan for and maintain a constant state of readiness to provide the people of our community with a system of reliable emergency services and to protect their lives and property, through ability, integrity, and committment.
+The Marinette Fire Department strives to plan for and maintain a constant state of readiness to provide the people of our community with a system of reliable emergency services and to protect their lives and property, through ability, integrity, and commitment.

 City of Marinette Fire Department

 The Marinette Fire Department is located in the northeastern most portion of Wisconsin in Marinette County.
 It is bordered to the north by the Menominee River and to the east by the Bay of Green Bay.
 The nearest community to Marinette is Menominee, MI directly north of the city and across the Menominee River.
 Because of the size and location, the Marinette-Menominee metropolitan area serves as a commercial and industrial center for a large area of northeastern Wisconsin and the Upper Peninsula of Michigan.

 The Marinette Fire Department is a full-time career fire department.
 Our department proudly provides fire and emergency medical services to over 11,000 residents in a seven mile radius.
 Also, the Marinette Fire Department has a mutual response agreement with the Menominee Fire Department as well as automatic aid agreements with area departments in Marinette County.